raacker/raacker.github.io/_posts/2020-08-22-using-xcopy-for-your-visual-studio-library-build.md

     - C++
 tags:
     - [C++, Visual Studio]
+excerpt: How can I automatically copy dll and lib files from a build?
 ---

 If you are building a C++ library, leveraging "build event" is very useful to organize your output directory.